aariani/GBS-preprocess-tools/README.md

 The binary code was created from the `GBS_preprocess_tool.py` script in the `source` folder using [PyInstaller] (http://www.pyinstaller.org/) v3.0 program on Ubuntu 14.04.4 Trusty.

+For running the binary code from the command line type:

+	./GBSprep -h
+	usage: GBSprep [-h] [-i READS] [-o CLEAN_READS] [-bc BC_FILE] [-s RESITES] [-SR REREM] [-l MINLEN] [-q MINQ] [-gz] [-ad CONTAMINANT] [--remove-remnant-site]

+	Program for preprocessing GBS reads

+	optional arguments:
+	  -h, --help            show this help message and exit -i READS, --input-folder READS
+	                        The folder with your raw reads in gz compressed format (REQUIRED)
+	  -o CLEAN_READS, --output-folder CLEAN_READS
+	                        The output folder for the final cleaned and demultiplexed reads (REQUIRED)
+	  -bc BC_FILE, --barcode-file BC_FILE
+	                        The barcode file for your raw reads (REQUIRED) -s RESITES, --restriction_enzyme_site RESITES
+	                        The Restriction Enzyme (RE) recognition site
+	                        (REQUIRED).
+If your RE has ambiguous nucleotide you should write all the possible sites separated by a comma (ex.
+For ApeKI you should use -s GCAGC,GCTGC) -SR REREM, --site-remnant REREM
+	                        The RE remnant site after the digestion (REQUIRED).
+	                        Only reads with the remnant site after the barcode will be kept.
+For RE with ambiguous nucleotide you should write all the possible remnant sites separated by a comma (as in the -s parameter) -l MINLEN, --min-length MINLEN
+	                        Minimum length of reads after quality trimming and adapter/chimeras clipping (default: 30bp)
+	  -q MINQ, --min-qual MINQ
+	                        Mean minimum quality (in a sliding window of 5bp) for trimming reads, assumed Sanger quality (Illumina 1.8+,
+	                        default: 20)
+	  -gz, --binary-output  Do you want to output the fastq file in a compressed format (i.e. gz compressed)?
+This option save disk space, but writing binary files requires a considerable higher amount of time (Default: False) -ad CONTAMINANT, --adapter-contaminants CONTAMINANT
+	                        The initial sequence of the adapter contaminant (default: AGATCGG)
+	  --remove-remnant-site
+	                        Do you want to remove the RE remnant site from the final cleaned reads? (default: False)

 See the [barcode section] (#barcode-file-specifications) for the format of the barcode file

-If the binary code is not working on your system you can compile a personal binary code in you PC using [PyInstaller] (http://www.pyinstaller.org/).
+If the binary code is not working on your system you can compile a personal binary code in you PC using [PyInstaller] (http://www.pyinstaller.org/) and the `GBS_preprocess_tool.py` script.

 Please refer to the [Program Manual] (http://pythonhosted.org/PyInstaller/) for further informations.

-Another option could be to [run from the source code] (#run-the-source-code)
+Another option could be to [run the source code] (#run-the-source-code)

 ==================================================================================

 ## Run the source code

-If you are using windows or MAC please refer to the main.py script in the source file for running the program From the command line type:
+If you are using Windows or MAC (and the binary code is not working) please refer to the `GBSprep.py` script for running this program.

+On Windows you will probably nee to install [Cygwin] (https://www.cygwin.com/) (not tested!).

+The `GBSprep.py` script contains all the codes in the `source` folder in a single file.

+From the command line type:

-	python main.py -h
+	python GBSprep.py -h

+The option of the script will be exactly the same as in the [run the binary code] (#run-the-binary-code) section

 ==================================================================================

 ## Barcode file specifications